-4. With Siteground THE 24/7 SUPPORT TEAM IS NICE, SMART AND THEY NEVER TRY TO SELL YOU ANYTHING! – .
-I use the 24/7 chat support all time.
-Like last week I updated something on my site and it crashed my website!!!
+4. With Siteground THE 24/7 SUPPORT TEAM IS NICE, SMART AND THEY NEVER TRY TO SELL YOU ANYTHING!
+I use 24/7 chat support all the time.
+Like, last week I updated something on my site and it crashed my website!!!
 Like super error don’t pass-go – die forever.
-I got on the chat with Siteground with in 15 minutes they got into my site, fixed the problem and I was going to go without costing me dime #superwinning
+I got on the chat with Siteground and within 15 minutes they got into my site, fixed the problem and I was good to go without costing me a dime. #superwinning

-5. With Siteground If you started your blog on another host in 90% of cases, Siteground can move it over to Siteground for FREE with no downtime, and without messing up your site.
-It’s like nothing every happened.
-Just hop the online chat first and ask if your site can be moved over for free.
+5. With Siteground if you started your blog on another host in 90% of cases, Siteground can move it over to Siteground for FREE with no downtime, and without messing up your site.
+It’s like nothing ever happened.
+Just hop online to the support chat first and ask if your site can be moved over for free.